Fr33m4nNn/Spotifys_Most_Streamed_2023/README.md

 - A mix of pop, hip-hop, and Latin music influences reflects diverse global listening trends.

 ### 2. Which months had the most newly released songs that became popular?
+To determine which months had the most newly released songs that became popular, I counted the number of tracks released in 2023 that appeared in the charts and grouped them by month.
 ```sql
 SELECT
     released_month,